Explore Peneda-Gerês National Park

 Day 8: Departure

-After breakfast and check out, your onward journey begins.
+After breakfast and check-out, begin your onward journey.

 Meals: Breakfast

-NOTE: All the shorter options require a transfer that must be paid on-site.
+NOTE: All shorter options require a local transfer paid on site.

 Like what you see but it’s not quite a perfect fit?